TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 We now go forward to 2021 where mortality death rate

 ![life_ex_health_ex_gdp](/life_ex_health_ex_gdp.jpg)

+We see that the data resembles that of an logistic function.

 (Plot of your expected age given your current age and country of residence for 1960 and 2020)